acteng/netgen/README.md

 ![](README_files/figure-commonmark/r-squared-constrained-1.png)

-The R-squared value is NA.
+The R-squared value is 0.57.